Knowledge Resource Centre

 • When Book/s is/are issued, students should check the pages of the issued books and if pages are found missing, they should report the same to the KRC Staff before leaving the circulation counter.
 On returning the books, if pages are found missing, then the last borrower of the book shall be held accountable for the missing pages and shall accordingly be fined.

 • Students are required to handle books and reading materials very carefully.
 Marking on KRC books with pencil or ink, tearing the pages or spoiling the same in any other way will be viewed very seriously.
-In such cases, the last reader will be held responsible unless he/she shows to the KRC staff, at the time of barrowing, that the book has been previously marked or damaged.
-In the event of damage of any kind, the last reader will be liable to compensate for damage or Book/s will have to be replaced.
+In such cases, the last reader will be held responsible unless he/she shows to the KRC staff, at the time of borrowing, that the book has been previously marked or damaged.
+In the event of damage of any kind, the last reader will be liable to compensate for the damage or the book/s will have to be replaced.

-• In case a student loses his/ her Reader’s Ticket, then the student should report the loss of ticket immediately to the Librarian and apply for a duplicate card by paying Rs.
+• In case a student loses his/her Reader’s Ticket, then the student should report the loss of the ticket immediately to the Librarian and apply for a duplicate card by paying Rs.
 50/- per ticket.

 Book Bank Facility:

-• Book bank is a separate facility of KRC having collection on course related text books.
+• Book bank is a separate facility of KRC having a collection of course-related textbooks.

 • Membership to the Book Bank will be granted on completing the prescribed application form and submitting necessary documents.

-• Every year this facility is extended only to 5 students on first come first serve basis.
+• Every year, this facility is extended only to 5 students on a first-come-first-serve basis.

-• For late return of books borrowers will be charged Rs.10 fine per day/ book.
+• For late return of books, borrowers will be charged a Rs.10 fine per day/book.

-• If any books are lost or damaged or mutilated then borrower has to replace the book, or need to pay the current price of the book.
-Also writing with pencil or ink anywhere in the book is strictly forbidden.
-If any such thing has been noticed, then the student is liable to replace the book.
+• If any books are lost, damaged, or mutilated, the borrower has to replace the book, or pay the current price of the book.
+Also, writing with pencil or ink anywhere in the book is strictly forbidden.
+If any such thing has been noticed, the student is liable to replace the book.

 Rules and regulations of the KRC are applicable to all the members